Geometry of restricted information: the case of quantum thermodynamics: Gauge theory of quantum thermodynamics

 Gauge-invariant entropy is defined by group averaging (quantum twirling) over $\mathrm{G}_T$,

-where $\rho_t^{E}$ is block-diagonal in the energy eigenspaces and is maximally mixed within each degenerate subspace (see Appendix~\ref{app:gaugethermo} and Refs.~\cite{ThermoGauge1,ThermoGauge2,Pernambuco2025} for further details and explicit expressions).
+where $\rho_t^{E}$ is block-diagonal in the energy eigenspaces and is maximally mixed within each degenerate subspace (see Supplemental Material, Section I, and Refs.~\cite{ThermoGauge1,ThermoGauge2,Pernambuco2025} for further details and explicit expressions).
 More generally, any unitary-invariant functional $F$ gives rise to a gauge-invariant thermodynamic quantity through $F_{\mathrm{inv}}[\rho_t]=F[\rho_t^{E}]$.

 The bundle structure provides a unifying geometric language for quantum thermodynamics, placing it on the same conceptual footing as modern gauge theories and opening the door to topological and geometric methods in the study of thermodynamic processes.